rx-angular/rx-angular/libs/template/let/src/lib/docs/Readme.md

 ![Contextual-State--template-vs-variable](https://user-images.githubusercontent.com/10064416/192660150-643c4d37-5326-4ba2-ad84-e079890b3f2f.png)

-A nice feature of the `*rxLet` directive is, it provides 2 ways to access the [reactive context state]() in the tempalte:
+A nice feature of the `*rxLet` directive is, it provides 2 ways to access the [reactive context state]() in the template:
-- local variables
+- context variables
-- templates
+- context templates

 ### Context Variables